pshevtsov/ohaskell/chapters/en/io/exceptions-handling.md

 ## Problem with file

-Usually we'll be meeting exceptions which are thrown from functions which interact with the outside world.
+Usually we'll be dealing with exceptions which are thrown from functions which interact with the outside world.
 Canonical example: we want to read the content of the non-existent file:

 ```haskell
 main :: IO ()